-Upon acceptance into the program, the student will be notified of his/her initial advisor.
+Upon acceptance into the program, the student will be assigned an advisor (major professor).
 Any questions may be addressed to the advisor or to the Graduate Program Director of the Department of Biological Sciences.
-A student may change major professors if the advisor assigned initially is not in a research area appropriate for the student.
-If the decision to change advisors is made, the student must obtain the permission of his/her prospective advisor and submit a Change of Advisor form (available in the Graduate Program Office) to the Graduate Program Director for approval.
-The Graduate School will then be notified of the change.
+In extraordinary circumstances, a student may change major professors.
+To request an advisor change, the student must seek formal approval from the Graduate Committee.
+The student must obtain the permission from both current and prospective advisors and submit a Change of Advisor form to the Graduate Program Director for approval.
+If approved by the Graduate Committee, the Graduate School will then be notified of the change.

 The M.S.
 Advisory Committee (hereafter called the Committee) plays a major role in the development of a student’s program.
 The Committee must consist of at least three (3) members, including the major professor.
 At least one (1) committee member must be a voting member of the Department of Biological Sciences.
 The advisor, major professor or committee chair must be a member of the UWM Graduate Faculty, or in special cases, UWM Category B Research Academic Staff, holding the title of Scientist and recommended by the department or programmatic unit.
 The Graduate Program Director must approve any non-UWM Committee members.
 The potential non-UWM Committee member must submit a cover letter and Curriculum Vitae to the Graduate Program Director.
 Teaching Assistant support will be given on a priority basis to graduate students under the direction of voting members of the Biological Sciences Faculty.